ata-turhan/ata-turhan/README.md

 - 👋 Hi, I’m Ata Turhan.
-- 👀 I’m interested in Artificial Intelligence, Finance, and Blockchain.
+- 🧠💰🔗 I’m interested in Artificial Intelligence, Finance, and Blockchain.
+- 🔗 You can see my Linktree account at: (https://linktr.ee/ataturhan)
-- 🌱 You can see my online CV at: (https://www.datascienceportfol.io/ata_turhan)
+- 💼 You can see my portfolio at: (https://www.datascienceportfol.io/ata_turhan)
-- 💞️ I’m looking to collaborate on internships, part-time and full-time work.
+- 🤝 I’m looking to collaborate on internships, part-time work and full-time work.
 - 📫 You can reach me via ataturhan21@gmail.com

 <br>